-Ford Explorer comes with a seven people capacity which is on the lower side for this segment.
-Other three-row SUVs come equipped with eight person seating.
+Ford Explorer comes with seven people capacity which is on the lower side for this segment.
+Other three-row SUVs come equipped with eight-person seating.
 The base and the XLT trim come with cloth upholstery.
 If you want something more premium than the Limited trim comes with leatherette upholstery.
-One thing that would be appreciated is Explorer’s capacity of filter out road noise.
+One thing that would be appreciated is Explorer’s capacity to filter out road noise.
 The cabin is a quiet place to be and is well equipped to take on longer journeys.

-Dual zone automatic climate control is available from XLT onwards and the optional SYNC 3 takes care of the infotainment.
-You get leather-wrapped steering wheel in XLT and higher trims.
+Dual-zone automatic climate control is available from XLT onwards and the optional SYNC 3 takes care of the infotainment.
+You get a leather-wrapped steering wheel in XLT and higher trims.
 From limited trim onwards, ambient lighting creates a beautiful airliner like night driving experience.